taniacsilva/Churn_Prediction/README.md

 Then, I have trained the model using Scikit Learn and applied it to the validation dataset.

-* ✔ Evaluating the model with Accuracy
+* ✔ Evaluating the model

  **Main Conclusions** : To evaluate the model I have used the accuracy metric $\frac{TP + TN}{TP + TN + FP + FN}$